ceff-tech/ffc_api_client/README.md

 This package cleans up after itself and won't leave behind runs you execute with this code.

 ## Change Log
+### Version 0.9.4.1
+* [Enhancement] New code to support sending the correct stream class parameters to the FFC - includes the ability to identify stream classes by COMID, but not yet send the parameters
+* [Change] Data loading code made more generic, and potentially faster - multiple calls to get predicted flow metrics should not result in reloading the dataset.

 ### Version 0.9.4
 * [Breaking Change] List item `$ffc_results_df` returned from `evaluate_alteration` functions changed to `$ffc_results` for consistency with FFCProcessor object and allowing for more flexibility in the future.